-A financial instrument has an active market for public quotations if public quotations can be obtained from an exchange, broker, underwriter, industry association, pricing service agencies or competent authority in a timely manner and on a regular basis, and if the price fairly represents actual and frequent market transactions.
+A financial instrument has an active market for public quotations if public quotations can be obtained from an exchange, broker, underwriter, industry association, pricing service agency or competent authority promptly and regularly, and if the price fairly represents actual and frequent market transactions.
 If the above conditions are not met, the market is deemed inactive.
 Generally speaking, a large bid-ask spread, a significant increase in the bid-ask spread, or a low volume of transactions are all indicators of an inactive market.

-Among the financial instruments held by the Group, the listed stocks and beneficiary certificates are financial assets with standard terms and conditions that are traded in the active market, and their fair values are determined with reference to quoted market prices.
+Among the financial instruments held by the Group, the listed stocks and beneficiary certificates are financial assets with standard terms and conditions that are traded in the active market, and their fair values are determined concerning quoted market prices.

-Except for the above-mentioned financial instruments with active markets, the fair values of the remaining financial instruments are obtained using valuation techniques or by referencing to quoted prices from counterparties.
-The fair value of financial instruments measured by using valuation techniques can refer to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the Consolidated Balance Sheets date.
+Except for the above-mentioned financial instruments with active markets, the fair values of the remaining financial instruments are obtained using valuation techniques or by reference to quoted prices from counterparties.
+The fair value of financial instruments measured by using valuation techniques can refer to the current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including those calculated by applying model using market information available at the Consolidated Balance Sheets date.

-The fair value of financial instruments held by the Group that are not publicly quoted equity instruments with no active market is estimated using the market comparable company method.
-The key assumptions of the market comparable company method are based on the earnings or equity net worth multiplier derived from the quoted market prices of comparable listed companies.
-This estimate of the equity securities has been adjusted for the effect of lack of market liquidity.
+The fair value of financial instruments held by the Group that are not publicly quoted equity instruments with no active market is estimated using the market method and the net asset value method.
+The market method refers to the recent fundraising activities of the investee or is based on the net profit after tax or equity net worth multiplier derived from the quoted market prices of comparable listed companies, and this estimate of the equity securities has been adjusted for the effect of lack of market liquidity.
+The main assumption of the net asset value method is measured based on the net value per share of the investee.